Skip to main content

 About Me

-Blair teaches undergraduate and graduate classes in U.S. women’s history, as well as undergraduate courses on twentieth-century grassroots politics and the senior thesis course for history majors.
-She supervises graduate students working on U.S women’s history in any time period, and serves on graduate committees for a variety of twentieth-century U.S. and Southern history topics.
-Graduate students working with Blair have, in the past two years, had their work supported by the Five Colleges Consortium, the Schlesinger Library of Radcliffe Institute at Harvard, and the Adams Center for Military History & Strategic Analysis at the Virginia Military Institute.
+Blair supervises graduate students working on U.S women’s history in any time period and serves on graduate committees for a variety of twentieth-century U.S. and Southern history topics.
+Recent graduate students working with Blair have had their research supported by the Five Colleges Consortium, the Schlesinger Library of Radcliffe Institute at Harvard, and the Adams Center for Military History & Strategic Analysis at the Virginia Military Institute.
+They have found jobs at the Williams School, the U.S Naval History & Heritage Command, and Montevallo University.
+At the undergraduate level Blair teaches classes in U.S. women’s history and the history of sexuality and the U.S. in the twentieth century, as well as world history and the senior thesis course for history majors.
 Prior to joining the Auburn faculty in 2015, she taught for six years at Warren Wilson College, a small liberal arts college in North Carolina.

 Research Interests